jarupxx/images2epub/README.md

 # images2epub.py

 Converts a directory of images into a modern EPUB3 ebook.
 Use a tool to extract CBZ/CBR/CBT files and then run this program to generate a nice fixed-layout EPUB ebook of it.
 You can optionally set the reading direction to right-to-left (e.g. for manga).
+For Kobo ereaders, use the file extension .kepub.epub to get the modern reader and correct reading direction.

 ## Usage